Bank mulls rate hike amid inflation dilemma caused by Ukraine conflict

 The Bank has already hiked rates twice in the past three months, with the latest quarter point rise to 0.5% in early February accompanied by warnings of more to come.

-But Russia’s invasion of Ukraine has seen financial markets slash their expectations for rate rises this year, with central banks in the UK and worldwide predicted to tread far more carefully.
+But Russia’s invasion of Ukraine has seen financial markets trim their expectations for rate rises this year, with central banks in the UK and worldwide predicted to tread more carefully.

+Most economists still expect the Bank to raise rates to 0.75% at this month’s meeting, with the case for an increase reinforced after official data on Tuesday showed a roaring UK jobs market.

 Susannah Streeter, senior investment and markets analyst, said: “The double whammy is that these super high prices affecting oil, metals and grains may be hard to bear for companies and consumers, leading to less spending and investment and could push the recovery into reverse.”